makerdao/mips/MIP77/MIP77.md

 #### Availability

-Recognized Delegates should - within reason - be accessible to the community to answer questions, respond to comments, and discuss issues.
+Recognized Delegates should ---within reason--- be accessible to the community to answer questions, respond to comments, and discuss issues.

 ### MIP77c4: Roles and Responsibilities of Recognized Delegates